Residential building slowing, though hotel and mall construction likely to continue growing

 But O’Sullivan said that fears of oversupply or even a bubble are overblown.
 “There are a lot of factors pointing to signs of oversupply, but I really do believe this is isolated in the high-end condo market — the main reason for fears of oversupply being the sheer volume of units coming online in the next two to three years.”

-A continual flow of tourists to Cambodia means that more hotels are still being built, potentially offsetting the fall in the construction of new apartments.
-Indeed, tourist numbers have doubled since 2010, hitting 5 million in 2016 according to the tourism ministry — an influx worth more than $3 billion to the country’s economy last year.
+Growing tourist numbers mean that more hotels are being built, potentially offsetting the fall in the construction of new apartments.
+Indeed, tourist numbers have doubled since 2010, hitting 5 million in 2016, according to the tourism ministry — an influx worth more than $3 billion to the country’s economy last year.
 More visitors will spur construction not only in Phnom Penh, but also in areas popular with tourists such as Sihanoukville and Siem Reap, the gateway city to the temples around Angkor Wat.

 Another result of Cambodia’s growing economy is ongoing demand for offices as new businesses are established and companies move from older Khmer-style or French colonial vintage buildings to more modern premises.